Anupriya1729/JobPrep/README.md

-<pre>This repo contains solutions to popular coding interview questions and useful study material.
+<pre>This repo contains my personal suggestions to how someone can prepare for placements.

 ✅ SDE SHEET: <a href="https://bit.ly/takeUforward_SDE">https://bit.ly/takeUforward_SDE</a>